holozeros/minimal-linux-desktop/README.md

     3.Chroot into the above chroot environment, and make package-taballs from the PKGBUILDs with makepkg command, then install packages with pacaman into / of chroot environment.

     4.Building UEFI stub kernel and install systemd-boot.
-Then edit boot loader entry file.When booted the stub kernel, bootloader mount the minimal linux desktop to root-filsesystem.
+Then edit boot loader entry file.When booted the stub kernel, bootloader does mount the minimal linux desktop to root-filsesystem.

-    5.Settings of the minmal linux desktop system.
+    5.Settings of the minimal linux desktop system.